 How to work out ETF tax

 Despite ETFs being tax efficient, calculating tax can be complicated given the different types of ETFs you can invest in such as Australian and global ETFs which are subject to different tax jurisdictions.
+ETF tax differs depending on the location and domicile of the fund.
 There are also a number of different ways to own an ETF which will impact how your tax information is shared with you.

 Before you invest in ETFs, it’s important to find out what tax information your chosen provider will give you at tax time each year.
 It can differ from service to service and some may not provide a comprehensive summary to help you prepare your tax.
 This could leave you or your accountant with a fair amount of tax work to complete each year, especially if you own a few ETFs, because the amount of tax on etf dividends depends on several factors.

 Top five things to consider on ETF tax